mmertama/Gempyre/README_raspberry.md

 4) run
     ```bash
-    $ ./raspberry_install.sh
+    ./raspberry_install.sh
     ```

-This is Gempyre core, apps get open into browser window. (look Examples)

-For windowed apps a [Hiillos](https://github.com/mmertama/Hiillos) is needed.
+This is a Gempyre core therefore apps get open into browser window. (look Examples).
+For windowed apps, a [Hiillos](https://github.com/mmertama/Hiillos) is needed.